 The effect of intercurrent illness

 It gets worse.
 The frail elderly are particularly vulnerable to acute deterioration in health mainly due to falls, fractures, and infections.
 Such events lead to a sudden steepening of the curve of loss of function so that the line of dependency is reached much earlier

 Going into hospital

 And worse still is to come – hospitalisation.
-In hospital immobility is the rule, a result both of the reason for admission and of the usual hospital culture of bed rest for poorly patients.
+In the hospital, immobility is the rule, a result of both of the reason for admission and of the usual hospital culture of bed rest for poorly patients.
 Staff concern about patient safety means that they discourage patients from taking independent activity.
 The result is further detraining.
 Unfortunately the frail elderly not only start with reduced muscle mass and strength but also, when bed-rested, suffer a more rapid further loss than younger subjects.
-For many this is the last straw in their goal of maintaining independence.
-They become stuck in hospital awaiting long term care which can be hard to find.
+For many, this is the last straw in their goal of maintaining independence.
+They become stuck in hospital awaiting long-term care which can be hard to find.